Infrared properties of cuprates in the pseudogap state: A study of Mitrovic-Fiorucci and Sharapov-Carbotte scattering rates: Numerical Results and analysis

-To resolve these problems, we have performed the numerical calculations for the scattering rate of cuprates using Mitrovic-Fiorucci/Sharapov-Carbotte formalism with non-constant EDOS and we see good agreement with experiment.
-In these calculations, we have used the realistic YRZ model\cite{yang_06, rice_12} for the EDOS.
+To resolve these problems, we have performed numerical calculations for the scattering rate of cuprates using Mitrovi\'{c}-Fiorucci/Sharapov-Carbotte formalism with \textit{non-constant EDOS} and we see good agreement with experiment.
+In these calculations, we have used the realistic YRZ model\cite{yang_06,rice_12} for the EDOS.
 For the boson spectral function, we also consider two models ($1$) Lorentzian model $\Gamma \Omega/((\Omega - \Omega_{E})^2+(\Gamma)^2)$ and ($2$) Einstein model $A\delta(\Omega-\Omega_{E})$ as used in the previous investigations\cite{puchkov_96}.
-With this approach, we have computed the $1/\tau(\omega)$ in the underdoped region and at different temperature values.
+With this approach, we have computed the $1/\tau(\omega,T)$ in the underdoped region and at different temperature values.
 The used parameters are mentioned in the insets of the figures.
-But throughout the calculations, we have ignored the impurity contribution to the scattering rate (which contributes simple vertical constant shift of $1/\tau(\omega)$).
+But throughout the calculations, we have ignored the impurity contribution to the scattering rate (which contributes simple vertical constant shift of $1/\tau(\omega,T)$).

-As we mentioned before, a weak depression in Figure $~$\ref{shulga} in Puchkov et. al.'s analysis comes only due to electron-boson interaction and in the present approach (Figure $~$\ref{comp}), the strong depression\cite{timusk_03, lee_05} comes predominately from the opening of the pseudogap which is also observed in experiment (see Figure 3 in reference 23).
-From the Figure $~$\ref{comp}, it is clear that there is a sharper depression in the scattering rate with the consideration of non-constant EDOS as compared to the constant EDOS.
-This strong depression feature clarifies the signature of the opening of the pseudogap, thus corroborates the experiment (refer Figure 3 in reference 23).
-Another feature, the two thresholds picture as put forward by Timusk also has been noticed.
-First, around $\sim$ 160cm$^{-1}$, where the boson density of states is maximum, the quasi-particles start to scatter more and gives the signature of first threshold value.
-Further, in mid-infrared frequencies i.e. above $\sim$ 1200cm$^{-1}$, the scattering rate produces another threshold due to the contribution of the increased electronic density of states above the pseudogap.
-But at higher frequencies, i.e. above 3000cm$^{-1}$, due to the flattening of the EDOS (Figure $~$\ref{dos}), the scattering rate flattens.
+As we mentioned before, a weak depression in Fig.$~$ \ref{shulga} in Puchkov et. al.'s analysis comes only due to electron-boson interaction and in the present approach (Fig.$~$\ref{comp}), the strong depression\cite{timusk_03,lee_05} comes predominately from the opening of the pseudogap which is also observed in experiment (see Fig.$~$3 in Ref.
+23). \textit{From Fig.$~$\ref{comp}, it is clear that there is a sharper depression in the scattering rate with the consideration of non-constant EDOS as compared to the constant EDOS.} This strong depression feature clarifies the signature of the opening of the pseudogap, thus corroborates the experiment (refer Fig.$~$3 in Ref.
+23).
+Another feature, the two thresholds picture as put forward by Timusk has also been noticed.
+First, around $\sim$ 160 cm$^{-1}$, where the boson density of states is maximum, the quasi-particles start to scatter more and gives the signature of first threshold value.
+Further, in mid-infrared frequencies i.e. above $\sim$ 1200 cm$^{-1}$, the scattering rate produces another threshold due to the contribution of the increased electronic density of states above the pseudogap.
+But at higher frequencies, i.e. above 3000 cm$^{-1}$, due to the flattening of the EDOS (Fig.$~$\ref{dos}), the scattering rate flattens.